Personal Injury Claims for Assault and Battery

 What Is Battery

-Battery refers to forceful physical contacts with malicious intent, like punching, spitting, and even rape.
+Battery refers to forceful physical contact with malicious intent, like punching, spitting, and even rape.
 The action must also be non-consensual for the victim and willfully done by the perpetrator.

 Moreover, the battery doesn’t have to be violent, and simply touching a person can also constitute battery if it comes with malicious intent.